 B.A., University of Maine at Farmington

-Because he transferred to — and graduated from — the University of Maine at Farmington himself, Mike knows the UMF transfer landscape first-hand.
+Because he transferred to — and graduated from — the University of Maine at Farmington himself, Mike knows the UMF transfer terrain first-hand.

 Mike also works closely with UMF alumni and has a network of many, many alumni contacts.
-He has an in-state travel territory that includes Franklin, Washington and Knox counties; and an out-of-state travel territory in Connecticut.
+He has an in-state Admissions territory that includes Franklin, Washington and Knox counties; and an out-of-state Admissions territory in Connecticut.